AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 In the following, deterministic models for estimating the following parameters are presented:
 - usage evolution through the evolution of air traffic ;
 - energy efficiency through improvements in energy intensity with various levers (fleet renewal for more efficient aircraft, operations, load factor) ;
-- energy decarbonization through incorporation of alternative energy carriers to replace fossil fuel.
+- energy decarbonization through the incorporation of alternative energy carriers to replace fossil fuel.
 These models are particularly focused on their links to the sector's CO<sub>2</sub> emissions, but some elements concerning strategies against non-CO<sub>2</sub> effects are also provided.

 ## Main historical data

-Before detailing the different models for representing the evolution of the different elements of air transport, the historical data used are briefly provided.
-The various air traffic data are derived from the ICAO (International Civil Aviation Organisation), such as annual passenger numbers, RPK, RTK, ASK or aircraft load factor.
+Before detailing the different models for representing the evolution of the different elements of air transport, historical data used are briefly provided <!-- discussed-->.
+Various air traffic data used are derived from the ICAO (International Civil
+Aviation Organisation <!-- lien site?-->), such as annual passenger numbers, RPK, RTK, ASK or aircraft load factor <!-- abbrev. introduites? -->.
 Then, the historical evolution of the term $\frac{E}{RPK}$ is obtained using the previous traffic data and data on world kerosene consumption by the aviation sector, extracted and adapted from
 <a href="https://www.iea.org/sankey/#?c=World&s=Final%20consumption" target="_blank">International Energy Agency (IEA)</a>.